rubinius/rubinius/web/doc/en/memory-system/object-layout.markdown

 {% endhighlight %}

-As you can see here, the compiler has tracked the compilation and has seen the @str instance variable.
-The virtual machine can then use this information to create an optimized object layout for the class Foo.
+As you can see here, the compiler has tracked the compilation and has seen the `@str` instance variable.
+The virtual machine can then use this information to create an optimized object layout for the class `Foo`.
 This tracking also works for modules that are included into classes.
 In that case the instance variables tracked for the module are added to the class it is included into.

-The first time a new instance of Foo is created, the virtual machine creates a specific layout for Foo.
+The first time a new instance of `Foo` is created, the virtual machine creates a specific layout for `Foo`.
 In this layout, room is reserved for the seen instance variables.
 If you would write this out in a C++ object, it would look something like this: